Piano Trio (Hensel)

 In 1847, an anonymous critic in the Neue Berliner Musikzeitung found in the trio “...broad, sweeping foundations that build themselves up through stormy waves into a marvelous edifice.
 In this respect the first movement is a masterpiece, and the trio most highly original.”
 Angela Mace Christian refers to the piece in Grove Music Online as "one of her most impressive chamber works."

-Fanny Mendelsohn-Hensel.
+Fanny Hensel.
 Piano Trio Op.
 11: Beginning of the 3rd movement, "Song."
 First edition, Breitkopf and Härtel, Wiesbaden 1850.